MachineLearningBCAM/Minimax-risk-classifiers-NeurIPS-2020/README.md

 * r: number of different classes in the prediction
 * phi: Features of the MRC

-For the LPC instance we also need to know:
+For the MRC instance we also need to know:
 * m = number of product thresholds
 * k = maximum number of univariate thresholds for each dimension
 * d = number of predictor variables / number of columns of dataset X